cwang427/AccuTouch/README.md

 ## Overview

-**AccuTouch** is a data collection and visualization app designed for both surgeons and surgical devices – particularly those involved in minimally invasive surgery.
+**AccuTouch** is a data collection and visualization app developed for both surgeons and surgical device designers – particularly those involved in minimally invasive surgery.
 When used in a simulated surgical environment, AccuTouch can give invaluable feedback on device stability and point-to-point accuracy.

 ## How to Use AccuTouch